Kevin-Nduati/Heart-Failure-Prediction-using-AzureML/README.md

 ### Results
 <img src="https://github.com/Kevin-Nduati/Heart-Failure-Prediction-using-AzureML/blob/b5a48edb5ed50c3152c88d4154c1af3b971888db/images/02-Hyperdrive_acc.png">
 In order to improve the model, I could have increased max_total_runs and reduced the experiment_timeout_minutes so as to allow it to optimize parameters more.
 I could also have used Bayesian sampling as it picks the next sample of hyperparameters based on how the previous samples performed.
+The final maximum iterations was 50 and the C was 1.0.
+This means the model needed fewer iterations to converge.
+The accuracy after hyper parameter tuning increased from 78.8% to 81.3%.
+This shows that the hyperparameter tuning was critical.
+The model can be improved by tuning more hyperparameters such as solver.

 ## Model Deployment
 Since the Automl model performed better, that is tthe model that I deployed.